Optimising cost vs accuracy of decentralised analytics in fog computing environments: Problem definition

 \section{Problem definition}

-We consider a scenario (represented in Fig.~\ref{fig:system}) in which there are $m_0$ devices (e.g., high-end sensors of workers' devices in a smart factory, handheld devices in a smart city, but also more powerful devices such as edge gateways) collecting data in their local storage.
-In our analysis, we assume that each device collects, on average, a certain amount of data $n_0$, each made up of \emph{d} features of equal size\footnote{This feature model is grounded in the fact that, for example, smart devices are equipped with a number of sensors, whose readings can be considered together to enrich the extractable knowledge.}.
-Therefore, the average total amount of data collected by all the devices is $N=m_0n_0d$.
-Although this is a simplifying assumption taken for pure modelling reasons, it does not affect the generality of our results, as shown by the validation results presented in Section \ref{sec:validation}.
+We consider a scenario (represented in Fig.~\ref{fig:system}) in which there are $m_0$ devices (e.g., high-end sensors of workers' devices in a smart factory, but also more powerful devices such as edge gateways) collecting data in their local storage.
+In our analysis, we assume that each device collects, on average, a certain amount of data $n_0$, each composed by \emph{d} features of equal size.\footnote{This feature model is grounded in the fact that, for example, smart devices are equipped with a number of sensors, whose readings can be considered together to enrich the extractable knowledge.} Therefore, the average total amount of data collected by all the devices is $N=m_0n_0d$.
+Although this is a simplifying assumption taken for pure modelling reasons, it does not affect the generality of our results, as shown by the validation results presented in Section \ref{sec:perf}.

-Moreover, we assume that all the devices in the system involved in the learning process are computationally capable of processing the amount of data they hold.
+Moreover, we assume that all the devices in the system involved in the learning process are homogeneous and computationally capable of processing the amount of data they hold.
 We expect that even devices such as Raspberry PIs would belong to this class.
 Low-end devices (such as low-end sensors) involved in the data collection process are assumed to relay their data to more capable devices, where the distributed learning process can be performed.
+We point out that assuming homogeneous devices holds in all those contexts where devices are owned by a central authority that can decide the kind of hardware to install on them and it can control the process.
+This is the case, for example, of a fleet of (autonomous) vehicles collecting and processing data under a limited resource-budge; workers' smart devices or intelligent production machines in a smart factory produced by the same vendor that, instead of sending the collected data to the cloud it process them directly at the edge; smartphones provided by employers to employees that can extract knowledge from their data using schemes that fall within the framework of federated learning.

 In our model, the data analytics process can be executed on a number $m_1$ of collection points (CPs) in the range $[1,m_0]$, where $m_1=1$ represents the fully centralised case and $m_1=m_0$ the fully decentralised one.
 The average number $n_1$ of data points collected on the $m_1$ CPs is calculated as $n_1=\frac{n_0m_0}{m_1}$.